 Tretinoin and retinol are both retinoids.
 Retinoids are natural derivatives of Vitamin A. However, tretinoin is only available with a prescription, while retinol is OTC.
 Tretinoin is much more potent than retinol because it is the same acid (Retinoic Acid) the body synthesizes from Vitamin A. Once applied to the skin, tretinoin is ready to go and is easily absorbed by the skin and begins boosting skin cell growth.
 On the other hand, retinols must undergo a two-step process before the skin can reap any benefits.

 The Power Trio at a Glance:

-Remember: Always apply a broad spectrum sunscreen when using hydroquinone and tretinoin.
-EltaMD offers wide selection of sun block products to match any lifestyle.
+Remember: Always apply a broad-spectrum sunscreen when using hydroquinone and tretinoin.
+Shop our wide selection of sunblock products to match any lifestyle.
 To make your skincare regimen easier Obagi Nu-Derm Sunfader combines prescription-strength hydroquinone with sunscreen.
 Both make your skin more susceptible to sun damage.
 But let's give a shout out to Vitamin C for its anti-oxidant power.
-The essential vitamin helps protect the skin from free radicals and sun damage.
+The essential vitamin helps to protect the skin from free radicals and sun damage.
 Even so, sunscreen is essential for healthy skin!